-In December 2006, we entered into an amended and restated loan agreement with our existing banks which provides for up to a \$50,000,000 revolving credit facility repayable in December 2011, with the availability of repayments without penalty.
+In November 2011, we entered into an amended and restated loan agreement with our existing banks which provides for up to a \$50,000,000 revolving credit facility repayable in November 2016, with the availability of repayments without penalty.
 The agreement contains restrictive covenants and requires commitment fees in accordance with standard banking practice.
-As of September 25, 2010 and September 26, 2009, there were no outstanding balances under the facility.
+As of September 24, 2011 and September 25, 2010, there were no outstanding balances under the prior facility.